 Mr. Ali joined Inpixon as its Chief Executive Officer and as a director of the Company in September 2011.
+He has also served as a director of Sysorex, Inc. (OTC: SYSX) since March 2013.
 Prior thereto, from 2001, he served as President of Sysorex Consulting Inc. and its subsidiaries.
 As the Chief Executive Officer of the Company, Mr. Ali is responsible for establishing the vision, strategic intent, and the operational aspects of Inpixon.
 Mr. Ali works with the Inpixon executive team to deliver both operational and strategic leadership and has over 15 years of experience in the consulting and high tech industries.